Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 must either use **out-of-band communication** with other users or **anonymous communication** with the Transparency Log.

-With out-of-band communication, a user obtains a "distinguished" `TreeHead` that was issued closest to a given time, like the start of the day, by sending a `Distinguished` request to the Transparency Log.
-The user then sends the `TreeHead` along with the root hash that it verifies against to other users over some out-of-band communication channel (for example, an in-app screen with a QR code / scanner).
-The other users check that the `TreeHead` verifies successfully and matches their own view of the log.
+With out-of-band communication, a user obtains a "distinguished" `TreeHead`, for example by looking up a well-known key.
+The user then sends the root hash of the `TreeHead` to other users over some out-of-band communication channel (for example, an in-app screen with a QR code / scanner).
+The other users check that the root hash matches their own view of the log.
 If the `TreeHead` verifies successfully on its own but doesn't match a user's view of the log, this proves the existence of a fork.

-With anonymous communication, a user first obtains a "distinguished" `TreeHead` by sending a `Distinguished` request to the Transparency Log over their normal communication channel.
-They then send the same `Distinguished` request, omitting any identifying information and leaving the `last` field empty, over an anonymous channel.
+With anonymous communication, a user first obtains a "distinguished" `TreeHead`.
+They then send the same request, omitting any identifying information and leaving the `last` field empty, over an anonymous channel.
 If the log responds with a different `TreeHead` over the anonymous channel, this proves the existence of a fork.

 In the event that a fork is successfully detected, the two signatures on the differing views of the log provide non-repudiable proof of log misbehavior which